MediaComem/comem-archidep/ex/docker-compose-wopr.md

 However, the JavaScript frontend, once compiled, is composed of purely static files.
 The Ruby backend knows how to serve these static files to the client's browser, where the JavaScript is executed.
-There is no need for an extra container for the frontend's static files.
+There is no need for an extra container for the frontend's static files, since there is nothing to execute on the server.

 So, our Compose file for the WOPR application will look something like this: